 Andrews returned to the New York theater in 1993 with an appearance in the small ensemble cast of the Stephen Sondheim revue Putting It Together.
 It was clear that theater audiences wanted more of Julie Andrews, and she brought a stage version of Victor/Victoria to Broadway in 1995.
 An enormous success with critics and the public, Andrews appeared in the show for two years.
-After developing vocal problems, due to the growth of ovules on her vocal chords, she sought treatment through surgery, but the operation damaged her larynx irreparably, presumably ending her singing career.
+After developing vocal problems, due to the growth of ovules on her vocal cords, she sought treatment through surgery, but the operation damaged her larynx irreparably, effectively ending her singing career.
 Expert opinion concluded that the surgery had been improperly performed and Andrews received a settlement, reported to be as high as $30 million.

 Her speaking voice remained unimpaired, and Andrews has continued her acting career.
 A new audience discovered Julie Andrews through her role as the Queen in the film The Princess Diaries and its sequel.
 Her speaking voice has also been heard in the animated Shrek films and in 2010’s Despicable Me.
 In the sixth decade of her career, Julie Andrews is branching out in still more avenues of the performing arts, directing a successful revival of The Boy Friend, the show that first brought her to America as a teenager.
 She has continued to act, direct, write and contribute her boundless energy to favorite causes, including Operation USA and Haitian earthquake relief.